 Results

+Optimal data configuration

+For most SDMs, the simulations with the highest predictive accuracies occur when dataset size and number of covariates are large (Fig. 10).
+This is consistent with theory and prior empirical analyses (REF), and underscores the value of big data approaches in biodiversity modeling.
+Here, the total possible number of training examples and covariates was limited due by experimental design, so supplying additional data may further increase SDM accuracy.
+However, literature suggests that typical SDM workflows often use less than 10,000 training examples and five covariates.
+However, in contrast to other SDMs, MARS achieves its highest predicted accuracy with only 1000 training examples, and only the addition of more covariates can increase accuracy.
+For all SDMs, additional covariates continued to increase accuracy up to the five covariates included in this analysis.

 Model Performance

-Predictive models of and accuracy were skillful when compared to a holdout testing set.
+Predictive models of runtime and accuracy were skillful when compared to a holdout testing set (Table 1, Figure 7).
 While results varied across SDM classes, the models for each SDM explained more than 50% of the variance in the runtime data (r2>0.5) and more than 87% of the variance in the accuracy data (r2>0.87).
 The most explanative performance models were for GBM-BRT and MARS, with r2 values of approximately 0.96, and an MSEs of approximately 0.05 log-seconds2.
-The estimates from all models were tightly constrained, with low mean standard deviation of the prediction posteriorsbetween 0.01 and 0.035 log-seconds, suggesting high certainty in the predictions.
+The estimates from all models were tightly constrained, with low mean standard deviation of the prediction posteriors, ranging between 0.01 and 0.035 log-seconds, suggesting high certainty in the predictions.

-GAM and RF lower r2 values than the other two models.
-It is likely that several factors contributed to this predictive skill.
-The GAM trials tended to converge within several seconds (maximum 10.3s), regardless of data or hardware configuration, exposing to a stronger influence by low-level system processes not explicit in the model and resulting in a higher variance dataset with lower predictive power.
+GAM and RF had lower r2 values than the other two models.
+It is likely that several factors contributed to this lower predictive skill.
+The GAM trials tended to converge within several seconds (maximum 10.3s), regardless of data or hardware configuration, exposing these trials to a stronger influence by low-level system processes not explicit in the runtime model and resulting in a higher variance dataset with lower predictive power.
 In contrast, the other three SDMs take minutes to hours to terminate (maximum in training: GBM-BRT, 5285.0 s).
 Secondly, the GAM (training set size = 2,636) and RF (2,861) models are fit with smaller datasets than the GBM-BRT (9,256) and MARS (6,632) models, which may partially explain their relatively lower predictive skill.
 While the parameter space appears to be relatively well covered for these models, additional data, including more replications and parameterizations, may enhance model skill.

 Nonetheless, all models explained a majority of the variance in SDM runtime.
-While stochastic variance in system processes is often suggested as an impediment to modeling algorithm execution time, the results shown here indicate that a skillful model can be produced error.
+While stochastic variance in system processes is often suggested as an impediment to modeling algorithm execution time REFS, the results shown here indicate that a skillful model can be produced despite this error.

-The accuracy models were more skillful than the models, despite the large number of hyperparameters suggested to enhance SDM accuracy, including the shrinkage parameter and tree depth (GBM-BRT) and ensemble size (RF) (Hastie et al, 2009).
+The accuracy models were more skillful than the runtime models (Table 2, Figure 8), despite the large number of hyperparameters suggested to enhance SDM accuracy, including the shrinkage parameter and tree depth (GBM-BRT) and ensemble size (RF) (Hastie et al, 2009).
 The RF accuracy models was the best performing of the four, with an r2 of of 0.98 and a MSE of less than 3.5x10-5 AUC.
 Moreover, all of the accuracy models indicate low uncertainty and well-constrained posterior estimates on their predictions.
 GAM predictions have the highest uncertainty associated with them, again perhaps due to small training set size.

+Controls on SDM Runtime